Bees lived on Earth long before humans, and without them, the world we know today would be a very different place.

-Bees Carry Pollen In Corbicula (Buzz About Bees)
+Bees Carry Pollen In Corbicula (University of Florida)

-Corbicula is a technical name for a pollen basket, and some bee species, like bumble bees, for example, have corbiculas on their hind legs, consisting of a curved area surrounded by long hairs.
+Corbicula is a technical name for a pollen basket, and some bee species, like bumble bees, for example, have corbicula on their hind legs, consisting of a curved area surrounded by long hairs.

 Bees Have 2 Pairs of Wings (Arizona State University)

-Below Their Abdominal Region Are 8 Glands, Which Are Used To Produce Beeswax (Topper.Com)
+Below Their Abdominal Region Are 8 Glands, Which Are Used To Produce Beeswax (University of Arkansas)

 To create beeswax, bees need warm temperatures, honey, and eight glands in their abdomen.
 The first step is for the bees in the hive to huddle together to increase the hive’s temperature to at least 91 degrees Fahrenheit.